-b) the non 3GPP access, the AMF includes the ngKSI in the SECURITY MODE COMMAND message over the non-3GPP access.
+b) the non-3GPP access, the AMF includes the ngKSI in the SECURITY MODE COMMAND message over the non-3GPP access.
 When the AMF sends the SECURITY MODE COMMAND message to UE over the 3GPP access to take into use the new 5G NAS security context, the AMF shall include the same ngKSI in the SECURITY MODE COMMAND message to identify the new 5G NAS security context.